MathosProject/Mathos-Project-Tutorial/README.md

 TOOLS
 -----

+**Note** You can also submit a chapter in a simple word document or as html.

 In order to contribute, you can use TeXstudio together with MiKTeX
 * Download TeXstudio: http://texstudio.sourceforge.net/
 * Download MiKTeX: http://miktex.org/